SCgeeker/PML_Project/Readme.md

-## Record my machine learning progress
+## Archive of 'practical machine learning'